NCATSTranslator/reasoner-validator/docs/index.rst

     git checkout https://github.com/NCATSTranslator/reasoner-validator.git
     cd reasoner-validator
     poetry install
+    poetry shell

+These operations install the software and creates a virtual operation for running the software in a simple fashion.

 You can optionally, `use a tool like pyenv to set your local shell Python version to a 3.9 release <https://python-poetry.org/docs/managing-environments/>`_  prior to the poetry installation.